David Galloway (writer)

 David Darryl Galloway (born 5 May 1937 – 28 December 2019) was an American novelist, curator, journalist and academic.
-A graduate of Harvard University, he was the founding curator of the Tehran Museum of Contemporary Art, a longtime contributor to the International Herald Tribune, an emeritus professor at the Ruhr University Bochum and a fellow of the Royal Society of Arts.
+He was the founding curator of the Tehran Museum of Contemporary Art, a longtime contributor to the International Herald Tribune, an emeritus professor at the Ruhr University Bochum and a fellow of the Royal Society of Arts.
 The last decades of his life he resided in both France (Forcalquier) and Germany.

 Early life

 David Galloway was born on 5 May 1937 in Memphis, Tennessee.
 In 1955 he enrolled in Harvard University, where he was mentored by Leonard Bernstein and Arthur M. Schlesinger Jr. There Galloway met Radcliffe student Sally Gantt, whom he married in 1959, relocating to the University at Buffalo where their son was born two years later.